aroman/elementary-on-a-mac/iso-to-usb/README.md

-## How to turn a Freya ISO into USB installation media
+## How to create an elementary OS Freya USB Drive Installer

 1. Download the ISO of elementary OS Freya.
 2. Open **Disk Utility**.